-Councillor Martin Boardman, Deputy Leader of the Opposition, advised that the Conservative Group will submit a separate proposal to the LGBCE.
+It was noted that the Conservative Group will submit a separate proposal to the LGBCE.

 The Executive Member (Resources), Councillor Peter Wilson, proposed and the Executive Leader, Councillor Alistair Bradley, seconded the DECISION - to approve the appended proposal (appendix 1) as the Council's response to the LGBCE's consultation in to new warding arrangements for the borough, prior to its submission to the LGBCE.